-5. Which statement illustrates low status consistency? a.
+5. 5.
+Which statement illustrates low status consistency? a.
 A suburban family lives in a modest ranch home and enjoys a nice vacation each summer. b.
 A single mother receives welfare and struggles to find adequate employment. c.
 A college dropout launches an online company that earns millions in its first year. d.
 A celebrity actress owns homes in three countries.
 6. meritocracy, a physician's assistant would Receive the same pay as all the other physician's assistants b.
 Be encouraged to earn a higher degree to seek a better position c.
 Most likely marry a professional at the same level d.
 Earn a pay raise for doing excellent work 7.
-In Canada, most people define themselves as a.
+7. In Canada, most people define themselves as a.
 Middle class b.
 Upper class c.
 Lower class d.
 No specific class 8.
-Structural mobility occurs when a.
+Structural mobility occurs when l mobility occurs when a.
 An individual moves up the class ladder. b.
 An individual moves down the class ladder. c.
 A large group moves up or down the class ladder due to societal changes. d.
 A member of a family belongs to a different class than his or her siblings.
-9. The intergenerational behaviours, customs, education, taste, and norms associated with a clare known as a. class traits b. power c. prestige d. underclass
+9. The intergenerational behaviours, customs, e are known as rgenerational behaviours, customs, education, taste, and norms associated with a class n as a. class traits b. power c. prestige d. underclass